nus-cs2103-AY2324S1/ip/docs/README.md

 Description of the outcome:

-Adds an event to the list.
+Adds task to list

-[E] denotes event
+[T] denotes task, [D] denotes deadline, [E] denotes event

-Event accepts two timeformats as specified above.
+Deadline and Event accepts two timeformats as specified above.

-Note that start time should be before end time.

 ### Delete a task: delete